 Braun has long been established as the go-to option of most women when it comes to epilators.

-But buying a high end epilator will cost more than $100.
-The Panasonic ES-ED90 Wet/Dry epilator offers a cheaper option for something with comparable specs.
+But buying a high-end epilator will cost more than $100.
+This wet/dry epilator offers a cheaper option for something with comparable specs.

 How much cheaper?

 This variant will cost roughly 30% less than the Braun Silk Epil 9.